pi-top/pi-top-Python-SDK/docs/api_system_devices.rst

 ======================================

-The pi-top SDK provides some helpful classes for common system devices:
+The pi-top Python SDK provides classes which represent devices, including some that can be used by generic devices, such as USB cameras.
+These classes are intended to simplify connecting common system devices with pi-top devices.

 USB Camera
 =====================================

-This module provides a Camera class for using a USB Camera attached to your pi-top.
-There are methods to: save image and video files; direct access camera frames in your code; provide a callback to process frames in the background;
+This class provides an easy way to:

+* save image and video files
+* directly access camera frames
+* process frames in the background (via callback)

-and make use of some pre-written video processors such as a motion detection.
+It is easy to make use of some pre-written video processors, such as motion detection.

-The module also provides a mock 'File System Camera' which reads it's frames from a directory of images for working without camera hardware in situations such as testing.
+It is also possible to make use of this class to read frames from a directory of images, removing the need for a stream of images from physical hardware.
+This can be useful for testing, or simulating a real camera.

 .. literalinclude:: ../examples/camera/camera_capture_video.py

-By default, Camera frames are provided as instances of the Pillow module :class:`PIL.Image.Image` class, which provides various methods for working with the image.
+By default, camera frames are of :class:`PIL.Image.Image` type (using the Pillow module), which provides a standardized way of working with the image.
 These Image objects use raw, RGB-ordered pixels.

-The Camera also supports providing frames in the OpenCV standard format.
-You can pass the parameter ``format='OpenCV'`` to Camera methods such as :class:`get_frame` and :class:`start_handling_frames` to have them provide this format instead.
+It is also possible to use OpenCV standard format, if desired.
+This may be useful if you are intending to do your own image processing with OpenCV.
+The OpenCV format uses raw, BGR-ordered pixels in a NumPy :class:`numpy.ndarray` object.
+This can be done by setting the camera's format property to "OpenCV":

+.. .. literalinclude:: ../examples/camera/show_camera_image_to_display.py

+..
+TODO: explain more about image processing

+format instead.
 There are also helpers :class:`pil_to_opencv` and :class:`opencv_to_pil` for performing this conversion yourself.
-The OpenCV format uses raw, BGR-ordered pixels in a NumPy :class:`numpy.ndarray` object.

 Using a USB Camera to Access Image Data
 ---------------------------------------